NessJade96/WebAPI-code-quiz/README.md

 Commit 3:
 Added an event listener onto the start button.
 Put the questions into an Array, then created a startQuestions function that replaces the innerHTML with the questions and answers in buttons.
 Only have the first question loaded.

+Commit 4:
+The function buttonOptions was created to loop through and give the buttons on the screens content.
+I the created a function to check if the selected buttons answer is correct, this function runs inside an event listener click, and loops through to check all buttons.

+Commit 5:
+Adding comments to the script.js and style.css files.
+Added in the "correct" and "incorrect" text at the bottom of the questions.
+Made it call the startQuestions so if runs through all the questions.
+This works well, but at this stage now the correct answer isnt showing.
+Will save and come back to this.